Monday, August 10, 2009

 Modern Realism in our National Museums

 In our continued attempts to bring you closer to what is happening in representational art in America we welcome you to our art forum.
-We also encourage you to visit the
+We also encourage you to visit the What's New page at the Tree's Place website.

 The exceptional realist, measures himself against the masters of the past in order to develop the necessary skills to better express himself as master of his own art.
 It is by the study of the past and the exposure to ingenuity that strengthens artistic character.
 It is my opinion that the most talented of today's realists are not just creating a topographical account of the world we live in, but present the figure, landscape and still life with subjective undertones for today that are unique to the artist, the subject and the viewer.